What to Expect from the New 2018 California Proposition 65 Warning Requirements

 Toxic Chemical Spill

-In 1986, California voters approved an initiative in an effort to bring awareness to a growing concern regarding exposure to toxic chemicals.
-Formally referred to as Proposition 65, the Safe toxic chemical spill from barrels Drinking Water and Toxic Enforcement Act of 1986 sought to provide a full list of potential chemicals linked to causing cancer and birth defects.
+In 1986, California voters approved an initiative to bring awareness to toxic chemical exposure in water supply and consumer products.
+Formally referred to as Proposition 65, the Safe Drinking Water and Toxic Enforcement Act of 1986 sought to provide a full list of potential chemicals linked to causing cancer, birth defects, and other harmful health effects.

-Since it was first published in 1987 by the Office of Environmental Health Hazard Assessment (OEHHA), the list has grown to include over 800 chemicals.
+Since it was first published in 1987 by the Office of Environmental Health Hazard Assessment (OEHHA), the list has grown to include over 800 chemicals ranging from synthetic to natural compounds.
+Each chemical is categorized into carcinogenic (potential to cause cancer), reproductive, or developmental toxicity.

 • The name of at least one listed chemical